carrot/ship/readme.md

 If you want to deploy to multiple environments, you can do this.
 Just drop an environment name after "ship" and before ".conf" like this: `ship.staging.conf`, and provide the environment in your command, like this `ship -e staging`, and ship will look for the appropriate environment file and use that.

+Finally, some deployers support built in 'ignores'.
+If you'd like to ignore a file or folder from the deploy process, just add an `ignore` array to the `ship.conf` file and fill it with [minimatch](https://github.com/isaacs/minimatch)-compatible strings.
+Any deployer that supports ignores will automatically ignore `ship*.conf` because you do not want to deploy that file, ever.

 ### Javascript API

 The interface is fairly straightforward.
 An example is below: